LSSTDESC/firecrown/docs/developer_installation.rst

 .. code:: bash

     # We are using type hints and mypy to help catch type-related errors.
-    mypy -p firecrown --ignore-missing-imports
+    mypy -p firecrown -p examples -p tests --ignore-missing-imports

+    # We are using flake8 to help verify PEP8 compliance.
+    flake8 firecrown examples tests

     # We are using pylint to enforce a variety of rules.
-    # Not all of firecrown has been cleaned up to pass pylint tests yet.
+    # Not all of the code is "clean" according to pylint; this is a work in progress
     pylint --rcfile pylintrc_for_tests --recursive=y tests

     # We are using black to keep consistent formatting across all python source files.
-    black firecrown
+    black --check firecrown/ examples/ tests/

+    # Note that this use of black does not actually change any file.
+If files other than
+    # those you edited are complained about by black, please file an issue.